evilguest/InvokeBenchmark/README.md

 **Note** that building/running on Linux is not (yet) supported.
 ## Result comments
 The "baseline" method represents a direct call to the method that adds one to the ulong reference passed to it.
-All the other methods are measured in terms of additonal overhead.
+All the other methods are measured in terms of additional overhead.
 Think of Ratio column values minus one - it will show how much time does the measured call method take compared to the "call and increment" operation.
 Diff Ratio column does also scale this to the current winner - managed function pointer call.
 I.e. it's overhead is set to 1; all the other call method overheads in that column are measured against it.

 Once I add the GitHub Actions support, this page will feature the recent stats from the cloud benchmark runs.